Skip to main content

 Salem, OR 97301-1066

 ODHS must submit an ICWA Compliance Report for all adoptions, per ORS 109.278(1).
-This report informs the Court whether the documentation you’ve submitted is sufficient for the Court to determine whether there is reason to know the child being adopted is an Indian child.
+This report lets the court know whether the documentation you submitted is sufficient for the court to determine if the child has Native American heritage.
 The court must receive this report before making this finding.

 To submit the ICWA Compliance Report, ODHS must have a completed Verification of American Indian/Alaska Native Membership or Enrollment (form 1270A) addressing each biological parent's ancestry.
 This form should be completed by the biological parent(s), petitioner, petitioner’s attorney or licensed adoption agency caseworker.